 Finding the right Dog Doors To Keep Cats Inside isn’t always straightforward.
 To simplify the process, we compared leading products and shortlisted the ones that truly stand out.

-- Adjustable width (3–5.5 inches): Customizes the door gap for different pet sizes
+- Adjustable Opening (3–5.5 inches): Lets you fine-tune the door gap for your specific cat and dog sizes

-Compared to adhesive or strap-based alternatives, this latch prioritizes ease of use and removability.
-The main tradeoff is compatibility—it only fits standard interior doors and may not suit wide or unusual frames.
+Compared to adhesive or strap-based alternatives, this latch prioritizes daily ease of use and non-permanent installation.
+The tradeoff is that it requires a compatible strike plate and is not suitable for all door types or extra-wide frames.

 - No adhesives or cutting required